Zen (Jennie song): Music video

 A scene in the music video of Jennie transformed into an owl, a symbol of her rebirth into a new self.

 The music video for "Zen" was surprise released on Jennie's YouTube channel on January 25, 2025.
 It was directed by Cho Gi-seok, a Korean photographer and the founder of streetwear brand KUSIKOHC, and features his signature "delicate, surrealist aesthetics".
 The three-and-a-half-minute clip follows Jennie as she journeys through cosmic landscapes, showcasing a range of looks that are both elegant and futuristic.
 She portrays different mythical and celestial personas across numerous realms, appearing "poised, nonchalant and brimming with unrivaled aura."
 Each of the eight outfits, styled by Park Min-hee, reflects a different side of Jennie’s persona.
 The imagery of fire, waves, and rain in the video represents external chaos, while her pursuit of peace and balance anchors the narrative.
 At the start of the video, Jennie stands atop a rock mountain clad in gold armor.
 In the blink of an eye an army is revealed surrounding her and kneeling at her feet as she says commandingly, "I tell 'em, 'Down, now,' on the energy / I ain’t what you think about me."
 As the elements change from earth, fire, wind, and water, she transforms 13 times until she becomes a bejeweled silver owl, a symbol of wisdom, strength, and rebirth.
 This symbolizes her evolution into her ultimate self, free and in control, and her breaking out of the mold she was previously defined by in her career.

 Live performances

 Jennie included "Zen" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025 at the same time as Rubys release.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20.
+On December 20, Jennie performed "Zen" at the 2025 Melon Music Awards.
+She performed the song during her headlining set at Lollapalooza on August 1, 2026.

 Usage in media

-Zen becomes the official soundtrack for the Summer Game Fest trailer in 2025.
+Zen was used as the official soundtrack for the Summer Game Fest trailer in 2025.